ruinahkoh/phantom_agent_lead_generation/README.md

     ```
 - SLMs are less prone to hallucinations as compared to LLMs, they are more likely to admit that they do not know

+User Interface:
+- current UI is simple (streamlit) perhaps a more complex UI with authentication is required for production

 Observability:
-- integrate LangSmith for trace logging and evaluation.
+- integrate LangSmith for trace logging and evaluation

 Guardrails:
 - for jailbreak or reducing the risk of hallucinations